 - This event takes place on select nights, and it’s an extra cost: Halloween Horror Nights Tickets

 - 100 Universal City Plaza, Universal City | Google Map It

 Check Your Local Neighborhood Events

-Sometimes your local neighborhood will have fall and halloween activities planned within the community that you won’t find blasted online.
-Join your local community facebook group or check with your local library.
+Sometimes, your local neighborhood will have fall and Halloween activities and festivities planned within the community that you won’t find blasted online.

-Don’t forget to share the love on Pinterest:
+Share the tips & love on Pinterest:

 Meet Kathy Ava, a food, travel, and cruise writer based in Los Angeles/Pasadena, and the owner and main writer of Tasty Itinerary.
 With over 20 years of experience planning trips and logistics at her full-time job and for herself, she's become a pro at crafting unforgettable tasty itineraries.
 She's always on the hunt for delicious, fun travel destinations and cruise itineraries.
 She firmly believes that life is short and we must make the most of it, so always say yes to dessert.